 So, what does all that mean?

-Generally speaking, an accessible inclusive playground is one where all kids can get to the play area and easily navigate through the playground.
+Generally speaking, inclusive playground equipment is where all kids can get to the play area and easily navigate through the playground.
 Primarily, accessibility focuses travel, movement, and entry.
 That means an accessible playground is easy for a person who uses a mobility device, such as a wheelchair, to maneuver in and around.

 An inclusive playground, on the other hand, takes accessibility to a broader level.
 The aim with an inclusive design is to it not only accessible, but to encourage and enable children to engage with one another.
 This type of playground concept is often approached using what is known as “Universal Design.”